 You may have to pay a tax charge on funds in pension plans which exceed the HMRC Lifetime Allowance (speak to an Independent Financial Advisor to find out exactly what this is) – therefore you must account this into the amount of interest you can expect to earn and in turn how much you expect your pension pot to grow over time

 You cannot withdraw funds until you are 55 so must ensure you do not contribute beyond your means, or funds that you may need prior to this age

 If you would be interested in lending towards CrowdProperty via your pension but do not have a SIPP or SSAS pension:

-- Talk with possible providers to see if they authenticate peer-to-peer lending and if they will verify investments with CrowdProperty.
-A number of pension providers will not yet have authenticated peer to peer lending and therefore may not be open to verifying investments with CrowdProperty – if this is what you want to do then it will be easier working with a provider than already has approved peer to peer lending
+Talk with possible providers to see if they authenticate marketplace lending and if they will verify investments with CrowdProperty.
+A number of pension providers will not yet have authenticated marketplace lending and therefore may not be open to verifying investments with CrowdProperty – if this is what you want to do then it will be easier working with a provider that has already approved marketplace lending.

-If you have a SIPP or SSAS, we recommend that you have an initial conversation with your administrators and/or trustees, to make them aware that you are interested in peer to peer lending via your pension.
+If you have a SIPP or SSAS, we recommend that you have an initial conversation with your administrators and/or trustees to make them aware that you are interested in marketplace lending via your pension.
 They will let you know if this is possible, or if they require further information.